anyars-encarta/tooltip/README.md

 # React + Vite

-Tooltip is a basic app
+Tooltip is a basic app developed to showcase

 Currently, two official plugins are available: